by D.M. Murdock/Acharya S

 How was the King James Bible created?
-Is the King James version of the Bible inspired
+Is the King James version of the Bible inspired and inerrant?

 The King James Version Errancy Debate

 In “Discovering and Classifying New Testament Manuscripts,” fundamentalist Christian writer James Arlandson discusses the orthodox Christian belief that the four canonical gospels were inerrant and divinely inspired:

 “The original authors were inspired, but we do not have their very originals… The original New Testament documents were transmitted by scribes, who were not inspired.”

 This more recent claim regarding only the originals being inspired essentially overrides the centuries-old, widely held notion that English translations such as the King James Bible are inerrant; yet, there remain King James inerrantists.

 Because such a position appears untenable, many Christian scholars and apologists today no longer adhere to the notion that translations themselves are inspired, claiming instead that only the “originals” are inspired, as noted.
 The rank-and-file believers, however, still frequently maintain – as they have been taught – that the King James translation, for one, is inerrant and its translators inspired.
 Regardless of whether or not trained apologists believe this claim anymore, the average Christian may not be aware of the debate regarding various translations and may indeed receive the impression that the Bible favored in his or her church is inerrant.
 In the words of evangelical Christian Gary Amirault:

 “At an early point in my walk with Jesus, I was strongly under the influence of men and women who believed in the ‘Inerrant Bible’ doctrine.
 They believed the King James Bible was the only one Christians should use because it was inspired of God and without errors.
 They believed other translations were inspired of Satan, the “Alexandrian cult” and the Roman Catholic Church.”